magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

   * `-o, --out-file VAL`
 * `test` task options
   * `-n, --namespaces NAMESPACE`
-  * `-f, --filters EXPR`

-A total of 9 new task options to be exposed for the `tdd` task.
+A total of 8 new task options to be exposed for the `tdd` task.
 Two of them, namely `-k` and `-v`, are
 [flags boolean options](https://github.com/boot-clj/boot/wiki/Task-Options-DSL#flags).
 You recognize this kind of options from the fact that they do not have an